 Sometimes the manufacturers try to save a few pennies by not including a contactor in the welder.
 The contactor’s purpose is to switch the power supply to the torch when so is needed.
-If the contactor is missing, the torch is always live.
-In such case, if you’d touch anything when positioning the torch, it will give you arc eye.
+If the contractor is missing, the torch is always live.
+In such a case, if you’d touch anything when positioning the torch, it will give you arc eye.

 A permanent live torch is not very common nowadays.
 If you do find one though, it’s probably a product from a low quality, budget manufacturer.

 If you’re planning on welding aluminum with your MIG welder, then you should also look for the spool gun option.
 A lot of the hobby sized welders do not have this option.
 However, welders like the Longevity 140 do.
 It offers you to buy an optional spool gun that you can then easily hook up and weld aluminum.